darkalchemy/Pu-239/README.md

 4. Update jquery - Done
 5. Update all javascript files to remove jquery dependency
 6. Merge, mininify and gzip css/js files to reduce size and requests(not as important if http2 is enabled) - Done
-7. Replace manual concat/gzip of css/js file with webpack
+7. Replace manual concat/gzip of css/js file with uglifyjs - Done
 8. Optimize all images for web - Done
 9. Remove js from head and relocate to body
 10. Remove Simple Captcha - Done